POP-UP FORM - FEARLESS HOMESCHOOL

 Step 2 – Use simple but effective resources WHEN YOUR CHILD IS READY

-With such high expectations it any wonder so many kids end up in so-called remedial reading, with long-term feelings of being a dummy?
+With such high expectations is it any wonder so many kids end up in so-called remedial reading, with long-term feelings of being inadequate?
 They’re not remedial, they’re just not ready!

 Instead, wait until your child is interested and is making progress.
 If you begin and your child is struggling with the basics, simply put it off for a few months.
 When they’re ready they’ll fly through it, so there’s no point forcing it early and making it harder than it needs to be.